adeolaeribake/datajournalismproject/README.md

-# datajournalismproject
+# Example of GitHub Pages

-Example of GitHub Pages
+This repo contains file for a webpage